What is important to know at the start of the PhD?

 PPHS organizes a welcome event for new students twice a year.
 Find more information here.

-GRACE also offers a welcome day for new students.
+GRACE also offers an (online) information event for new students.
 Find more information here.

 What does my supervisor expect from me?